ImmaGundam/ImmaGundam/README.md

 - 👋 Hi, My name is James.
 I also go by @ImmaGundam
 - 👀 I’m interested in ... advancing my abilities and knowledge.
 - 🌱 I’m currently learning ...
-HTML, CSS, JS, C+ & C Sharp
+Python, PHP, SQL, JS, C+ & C Sharp.
 - 💞️ I’m looking to collaborate on ... everything and anything.
 DM me.
 - 📫 How to reach me ... email.